Fluffy Paradise

 Fluffy Paradise (異世界でもふもふなでなでするためにがんばってます。, Isekai de Mofumofu Nadenade Suru Tameni Ganbattemasu) is a Japanese light novel series written by Himawari.
 Originally posted to the Shōsetsuka ni Narō novel posting website in November 2012, the series was later acquired by Futabasha, who began publishing the series with illustrations by Kiouran in July 2016 under their M Novels f imprint.
-As of January 2023, 14 volumes have been released.
+As of July 2024, 17 volumes have been released.
 A manga adaptation with illustrations by Yuriko Takagami began serialization on Futabasha's Gaugau Monster manga website in November 2017.
-As of October 2022, the series' individual chapters have been collected into ten volumes.
-An anime television series adaptation is set to premiere in 2023.
+As of October 2025, the series' individual chapters have been collected into sixteen volumes.
+An anime television series adaptation aired from January to March 2024.

+Synopsis

+A 27-year-old office lady, Midori Akitsu, abruptly dies from overwork just after returning home.
+In her life, her greatest passion was to touch and pet fluffy animals; after her sudden death, a god offers to restore her in another world, where her wish will come true.

+Midori is reborn as a noble-born little girl named Nefeltima Osphe (Néma for short) in the world of Asdyllon, which is inhabited by humans and fantastic creatures.
+The humans, however, violently discriminate against their non-human cohabitants, and therefore God leaves her with the choice to decide whether or not they deserve to be wiped out.
+He grants Néma the ability to attract the affection of non-human beings, which she uses to befriend a number of animals and mythological creatures.